-In addition to taking the lives of almost 500,000 globally, millions of workers have lost jobs and contracts, been placed on furlough or seen their pay packets dramatically reduced.
-The Aerospace & Aviation and Formula One and Automotive industries have been hit particularly badly: airlines have gone into administration, Motorsport events have been indefinitely postponed and manufacturing has been significantly delayed or completely ceased, causing further job losses and drops in revenue.
+In addition to taking the lives of over 1.1 million globally, millions of workers have lost jobs and contracts, been placed on furlough or seen their pay packets dramatically reduced.
+The Aerospace & Aviation and Formula One and Automotive industries have been hit particularly badly: airlines have gone into administration and manufacturing has been significantly delayed or completely ceased, causing further job losses and drops in revenue.

 Since February 2020, ahead of the majority of European and global lockdowns, VHR have provided regular guidance and communication to our clients and contractors on:

 VHR have introduced our Engineer Locator Form (ELF).
 With various travel restrictions across the globe VHR are here to help, pairing up a variety of technical jobs with engineers in over 56 countries.

 When speaking with contractors we have found a common problem that keeps occurring is that they are stuck in countries, when their contract work has ended, or they have been let go early, and are unable to get home due to the various travel restrictions and quarantines.

 When talking to clients, we also found a similar problem.
 They struggle to get the workers into these locations to fill the positions.

 ‘The Engineer Locator Form’ is a form that engineers need to fill out, providing their job title, cv & location and then our recruitment specialists match it with the various roles our clients are struggling to place.

 Various lockdown measures have resulted in barriers across the UAE, leaving workers unable to travel between the Emirates by plane or car.
 Businesses in all industries have experienced delays to maintenance and production projects, and expats and migrant workers have often been unable to return to their place of employment or home countries following the end of their contracts.